 Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
-Chronic There has been some concern that this material can cause cancer or mutations but there is not enough data to make an assessment.
+There has been some concern that this material can cause cancer or mutations but there is not enough data to make an assessment.
+Substance accumulation, in the human body, may occur and may cause some concern following repeated or long-term occupational exposure.